 Students should consult with the committee chair to create the reading lists.
 Each list should be explained in a brief background statement that introduces the topic and explains its significance to the field.
 The explanatory statement should be followed by the bibliography, which should normally include books/monographs, articles, book chapters, and collections of essays.

-Students may consult the CRES PhD Reading List document on our resources page, which provides a provisional bibliography of the field.
+Students may consult the CRES PhD Reading List document, which provides a provisional bibliography of the field.
 This document is a good starting point for assembling the reading list; however, it will be essential for students to look beyond the document in order to access the most recent scholarship in a given area.
 In addition to consulting the CRES reading list, students should also look through recent issues of the relevant journals for their topic areas.

 Students must submit the final reading list no later than twelve weeks before the exam, but they are encouraged to submit it even earlier to allow ample time for preparation and study.
 Once students submit the final version, they should select a date and time for the exam.
 At least ten days before the exam, students should contact the main office to schedule a room for the written and oral portions of the exam.